 What is it about these stories that makes them so beloved?
 And, how can I—an author known mostly for writing mysteries—create a techno-thriller that’s appealing to all readers, even those who usually shy away from SF?

-I decided to examine why the above stories (and others) were so successful and I came up with some common denominators:
+I decided to examine why the above stories (and others) were so successful and I came up with some common denominators

-1. For tech that hasn’t been invented yet, liken it to something familiar in order make it more accessible.
+1. For tech that hasn’t been invented yet, liken it to something familiar in order to make it more accessible.